-Swiss play key roles in new exoplanet mission
+Swiss play key role in new exoplanet mission

 Scientists from the universities of Geneva and Bern are heavily involved in the largest European mission to discover a planet outside of our solar system that orbits a star.

-The aim of the research mission is to enable astronomers to discover and characterise planets the size of the Earth and the "super-Earths" that orbit around solar-type stars in their habitable zone.
+The aim of the research mission is to enable astronomers to discover and characterise planets the size of the Earth, as well as the "super-Earths" that orbit around solar-type stars in their habitable zone.

-The European Space Agency (ESA) adopted the mission, known as Plato, at a meeting on Tuesday.
-That means it has green-lighted the solicitation of bids to construct the multi-telescopic satellite Plato, which draws on research in Geneva and Bern.
+The European Space Agency (ESA) adopted the mission at a meeting on Tuesday.
+That means it has green-lighted the solicitation of bids to construct the multi-telescopic satellite, known as Plato, which draws on research in Geneva and Bern.
 Plato’s mission is to find so-called exoplanets – planets outside our solar system.

 Swiss scientists Michel Mayor and Didier Queloz were the first to discover a planet outside our solar system back in 1995, establishing the University of Geneva as a global centre for exoplanet research.
 The giant planet they found was in a four-day orbit around the nearby star 51 Pegasi.
 Exoplanet science is now one of the most rapidly growing fields in astronomy.